Sriracha Teriyaki Ground Turkey Meatballs…such an easy & delicious recipe!! Whip these bad boys up with rice & broccoli for an easy weeknight dinner!

 - In a large bowl combine all ingredients for the meatballs together.
 The mixture should be moist and able to form together into meatballs.
 If crumbly, add a little more water.

-- Place the semi-cooked meatballs onto the prepared baking sheet and bake for 12 minutes, or until fully cooked.
+- Place the meatballs onto the prepared baking sheet and bake for 15 minutes, or until fully cooked.

 - While the meatballs are baking you can make your sauce.
 Combine all of the sauce ingredients together (in a medium saucepan over low/medium heat), minus the cornstarch and 3 Tbsp. extra water.
 While the sauce is coming to a simmer, mix together the cornstarch and water in a small dish until combined.
 Slowly whisk in the cornstarch mixture into the sauce until sauce begins to thicken.
 Once thick, remove from heat and toss in the sesame seeds.

 - After you make the sauce, your meatballs should be done.
-Enjoy!
+Pour sauce over meatballs and enjoy!